scdl-org/scdl/README.md

-    --onlymp3                   Download only the streamable mp3 file, even if track has a Downloadable file --path [path]               Use a custom path for downloaded files --remove                    Remove any files not downloaded from execution
+    --onlymp3                   Download only the streamable mp3 file, even if track has a Downloadable file --path [path]               Use a custom path for downloaded files --remove                    Remove any files not downloaded from execution --fullpermissions           Updates *nix permissions for downloaded file to read/write/execute for everyone (equivalent to chmod 777).
 ```